thib-s/orthogonium/README.md

 significant role in the final performance : a more efficient implementation allows larger networks and more training steps within the same compute budget.
 So our implementation differs from original papers in order to be faster, to consume less memory or be more flexible.
+Feel free to read the [documentation](https://thib-s.github.io/orthogonium/)!

 # 📃 What is included in this library ?